This blog may contain affiliate links. Read our disclosure policy for more info.

 JODD FAIRS Rama 9

-For something more laid-back and buzzing with local energy, JODD FAIRS Rama 9 is your go-to.
+If you’d rather have a relaxed evening, exploring on your own, JODD FAIRS Rama 9 is your go-to.
 This lively night market runs every night of the week, making it one of the most dependable spots in Bangkok for a fun evening out.
 It’s got a bit of everything: street food, pop-up bars, vintage clothing, handmade crafts, and people-watching for days.

 Dinner here is casual, fast, and flavor-packed—think grilled skewers, noodles, Thai milk tea, mango sticky rice, and just about anything you can imagine on a stick or in a plastic cup.
 It’s more of a “grab and stroll” kind of night, perfect if you want to wander, snack, and soak up the local scene.